Tharanidk/Spectral_CLI/README.md

   clientSecret: <generated_client_secret>
 Server:
   hostname: <server_host>
+   port: <port>
 ```

 ## Usage

 The below commands can be used to validate API(s)

-01. Validate all apis at once
+01. Validate all APIs at once

-`./cli.js validate  --all`
+`./api-governance-cli-tool-linux validate  --all`

-02. Validate one API by giving API name and API version
+02. Validate one API by giving API ID.

-`./cli.js validate --api <API ID>`
+`./api-governance-cli-tool-linux validate --api <API ID>`

 ## Customizing the Rules

-The rules are categorized based on the aspects they validate:
+The rules defined in the rules/rules.yaml file are categorized based on the aspects they validate:

-- Type 1 Rules: Validate API(s) using the details provided in `api.yaml`file.
+- API_Rules: Validate API(s) using the details provided in `api.yaml`file.
-- Type 2 Rules: Validate API(s) using the details provided in `swagger.yaml` file.
+- Swagger_Rules: Validate API(s) using the details provided in `swagger.yaml` file.
-- Type 3 Rules: Validate API(s) using the details provided in `docs.yaml`.
+- Docs_Rules: Validate API(s) using the details provided in `docs.yaml`file which is created inside each API when extracting.

 ### Example Rule Definition

-Here's how you can define a custom rule in api_rules.yaml:
+Here's how you can define a custom rule in API_Rules:

 ```
   <rule_name>: